 Whilst I do map out my year a bit more (and only cause I have had years of practice), I also keep my timeline pretty basic.
 Laying out strategies for the whole year can be super difficult, in my opinion, because as we all know, sh*t happens.
 All one needs is a child getting chicken pox and that new product launch is out the window.
 A 90-day plan will help keep the overwhelming feelings away.
 Have you thought about your goals at all for this year?

 Double your rates and fill up your calendar

 Quit the office job and give this side hustle all your time

 Do you know what's the worst feeling ever?
 The feeling of NOT achieving your goals.
-O getting to the end of the year, looking back and feeling mega disappointed in yourself for not doing all the awesome stuff you said you would.
+Before you know it, we are at the end of the year, looking back and feeling mega disappointed in ourselves for not doing all the awesome stuff we said we would.